AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "[[nodiscard]] virtual Channel Play(SwitchContainerHandle handle, const AmVec3&amp; location) const = 0"

-    Plays a switch container associated with the given handle in the World scope at the given location.
+    Plays a switch container associated with the given handle in the World scope.

     :material-location-enter: **Parameter** `handle`
     :    A handle to the switch container to play.

     :material-location-enter: **Parameter** `location`
-    :    The location on which play the switch container.
+    :    The location at which switch container should be played.

     :material-keyboard-return: **Return**
-    :    The channel the switch container is played on.
-If the switch container could not be played, an invalid `Channel` is returned.
+    :    The channel the switch container is being played on.
+If the switch container could not be played, or the given handle is invalid, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(SwitchContainerHandle handle, const AmVec3&amp; location, AmReal32 userGain) const = 0"

-    Plays a switch container associated with the given handle in the World scope at the
+    Plays a switch container associated with the given handle in the World scope.
-             * given location with the given gain.

     :material-location-enter: **Parameter** `handle`
     :    A handle to the switch container to play.

     :material-location-enter: **Parameter** `location`
-    :    The location on which play the switch container.
+    :    The location at which the switch container should be played.

     :material-location-enter: **Parameter** `userGain`
     :    The gain of the sound.
+Must be in the range [0, 1].

+    !!! note
+         The `userGain` parameter will not be used directly, but instead, it will be used in the final gain computation, which may include other factors like the attenuation and the master gain.

     :material-keyboard-return: **Return**
-    :    The channel the switch container is played on.
-If the switch container could not be played, an invalid `Channel` is returned.
+    :    The channel the switch container is being played on.
+If the switch container could not be played, or the given handle is invalid, an invalid `Channel` is returned.